getify/Functional-Light-JS/manuscript/ch3.md

 p1.then( foo ).then( constant( p2 ) ).then( bar );
 ```

 **Warning:** Although the `() => p2` arrow function version is shorter than `constant(p2)`, I would encourage you to resist the temptation to use it.
 The arrow function is returning a value from outside of itself, which is a bit worse from the FP perspective.
-We'll cover the pitfalls of such actions later in the book (see Chapter 5, "Reducing Side Effects").
+We'll cover the pitfalls of such actions later in the book (see [Chapter 5](ch5.md)).

 ## Adapting Arguments to Parameters